makaimann/prophic3/simple/README.md

 * deep-bug-por.smv: same system but with por constraints (didn't prove POR here, need to do separately)
 * deep-bug-por-proph.smv: POR constraints and a prophecy variable
 * array-int-trans.smv: a system which uses an array but the array does not appear in the property.
 I believe it still requires a quantified invariant over the array
+* array-disequality.smv: a system which maintains to memories that differ at exactly one index

 Note: the deep-* benchmarks can be a motivating example for the TACAS submission on symmetry breaking